-Most notable is the posterior for g_2 for both academic and behavioral skills, which is centered comfortably to the left of zero.
-The posterior mean estimate for behavioral skills is -0.069 with a 95% credible interval of [-0.13, -0.014].
+Most notable is the posterior for $g_2$ , the effect of paid care on outcomes relative to unpaid care, which is centered comfortably to the left of zero.
+The posterior mean estimate for behavioral skills is -0.056 with a 95% credible interval of [-0.12, -0.011].
 The mean estimate implies that the choice to use paid care instead of unpaid care, all else being equal, leads to a 6.9% of a standard deviation decrease in behavioral skills.
 The interval bounds strongly suggests that the paid care that mothers use when working leads to worse development outcomes compared to unpaid care.
 In interpreting these results it is important to note that it is very difficult to adequately model the true heterogeneity in availability and quality of paid care that parents face.
-One interpretation of the result that $g_2 < g_1$ is that unpaid care is more likely to come from parents and other relatives and that paid care is only used when those (superior) options are not available.
+One interpretation of the result that $g_2 < 0$ is that unpaid care is more likely to come from parents and other relatives and that paid care is only used when those (superior) options are not available.
 While the data are inadequate for thoroughly investigating this possibility, a final estimation exercise in this section will attempt to at least partially address it.

-Overwhelmingly, estimates of the technology of skill formation suggest that skills are highly persistent over time (Cunha and Heckman, 2008; Cunha et al., 2010; Del Boca et al., 2014).
-Contrary to this evidence, the control function and IV posteriors here agree that δ{θ} (which in principle determines persistence) is less than 0.5, with a posterior mean estimate of 0.22 and a 95% credible interval of [0.01, 0.61].
+Overwhelmingly, estimates of the technology of skill formation suggest that skills are highly persistent over time (Cunha and Heckman 2008; Cunha, Heckman, and Schennach 2010; Del Boca, Flinn, and Wiswall 2014).
+In contrast, the control function and IV posteriors here agree that $\delta{\theta}$ (which in principle determines persistence) is less than 0.5, with a posterior mean estimate of 0.22 and a 95% credible interval of [0.01, 0.61].
 While this certainly conflicts with prior evidence, the discrepancy is likely due to the very different source of identification for this parameter.
-Without an initial measure of skill outcomes, there is no direct source of identification for persistence. δ{θ} is instead identified by the influence of inputs in past periods relative to inputs in more recent periods.
-A small estimate for δ{θ} suggests that measures of inputs from as many as 3 quarters prior have
+Without an initial measure of skill outcomes, there is no direct source of identification for persistence. $\delta{\theta}$ is instead identified by the influence of inputs in past periods relative to inputs in more recent periods.
+A small estimate for $\delta{\theta}$ suggests that measures of inputs from as many as 3 quarters prior have almost no predictive power conditional on more recent periods.
+If variation in inputs is not sufficiently rich in the panel dimension then it may simply be difficult to effectively identify $\delta{\theta}$ .
+In light of this, it is most sensible to interpret estimates of $\delta{\theta}$ as a statement about how quickly the developmental effects of these inputs (and income in particular, since it is measured every period) may fade out over time.
+It is possible to rationalize this result with the broader literature by allowing for additional dimensions of cognitive and behavioral skills that have different input sensitivities and levels of persistence.
+This would relax the cross-equation restrictions between persistence in measured skills and the influence of inputs at different lags.
+This cannot be explored in these data, but is a promising objective for future research.